Catrionamcd/DolFin-Surf-Shop/README.md

 17. Shopper	- Purchase a gift card for a particular value to buy a gift for a friend.
 18. Shopper	- View items in my bag to be purchased to identify the total cost of their purchase.
 19. Shopper	- Adjust the quantity of individual items in my bag.
-20. Shopper	- Easily enter my payment information.
+20. Shopper	- Easily enter their payment information.
 21. Shopper	- View an order confirmation after checkout.
 22. Shopper	- Receive an email confirmation after checking out to have the confirmation of what they have purchased.